ossuminc/riddl/doc/src/hugo/content/concepts/story.md

 > In order to {receive benefit} as a {role}, I can {goal/desire}

-include these three ideas too:
+which have these three ideas:
-* An `role` specification giving the role played by the narrator of the story
+* An `actor` specification giving the role played by the narrator of the story
 * A `capability` specification giving the capability used by the narrator
 * A `benefit` specification providing the reason why the narrator wants to use the `capability`

-Additionally, a RIDDL Story definition has these two specifications:
+Additionally, a RIDDL Story provides a few definitional clauses:
-* Some [designs](design) expressed as a C4 Dynamic Diagram using RIDDL components.
+* The `scope` clause identifies the domain that bounds the set of definitions used by the story.
+This helps locate the story in the nested hierarchy of domains.
+* The `uses` clause specifies the components ([contexts](context), [entities](entity), [projections](projection)) that are used in the interactions of the story.
+* The `interactions` define and label the interactions between components.
-* Some [examples](example)expressed as Gherkin statements that defines done.
+* Some [examples](example), expressed as Gherkin statements, define the test cases that should be used to test the story, as a definition of "done".

 ## Occurs In
 * [Domains]({{< relref "domain.md" >}})